-A body or legal entity that has the power to effect employment 31.
-Employer in the sense of the CAO-OI.
+31. Employer A body or legal entity that has the power to effect employment in the sense of the CAO-OI.
 The KB and NWO are public-law employers; CWI, FOM and NIOZ are private-law employers.

-A person who has been appointed as a civil servant by a public-32.
-Employee law employer or has effected a private-law employment agreement with an employer.
+32. Employee A person who has been appointed as a civil servant by a publiclaw employer or has effected a private-law employment agreement with an employer.

-An association of employees with legal personality whose 33.
-Employee members are persons working for the employer and whose articles state that its objective is to take care of the interests of its members; alternatively, a central organisation to which the abovementioned association of employees belongs.
+33. Employee organisation An association of employees with legal personality whose members are persons working for the employer and whose articles state that its objective is to take care of the interests of its members; alternatively, a central organisation to which the abovementioned association of employees belongs.